-- In JPG format - No greater than 1400 pixels wide and 1050 pixels tall - No makers name, watermark or title may appear on the image
+- In JPG format - To a maximum 1400 pixels wide and 1050 pixels tall - Without makers name, watermark or title on the image

-How to Enter
+How to Enter Digital Images

 All digital images are entered through the club's website.
 Members must be logged into the website to upload images into a competition.